ongres/stackgres/doc/content/en/05-administration-guide/21-distributedlogs-upgrade/_index.md

 {{- end }}'
 ```

 **The upgrade procedure will generate a service disruption**.
-The service disruption will end when Patroni
- elect the new primary instance.
+The service disruption will end when Patroni elects the new primary instance.

 The procedure includes some shell script snippet examples.
 In those snippet we assume the
  following environment variables are set with values of the StackGres cluster you want to restart: